oktadev/okta-blog/_source/_posts/2022-08-08-react-redux.md

 There are a myriad of state management options available for React.
 React provides the option of using the built-in [Context](https://reactjs.org/docs/context.html) for when you have a nested tree of components that share a state.
 There is also a built-in [useState hook](https://reactjs.org/docs/context.html) that will allow you to set local state for a component.

-For more complex scenarios where you might need a single source of truth that shared across large sections of your application and is frequently changing, you might want to consider using a more robust state management library.
+For more complex scenarios where you might need a single source of truth that is shared across large sections of your application and is frequently changing, you might want to consider using a more robust state management library.

-Our demo app will utilize all three, needing authentication checks and user profile information.
+Our demo app will show use cases for all three.
 Let's compare when to use the useState hook vs. React Context vs. a more global state management solution like one of the most popular ones, [Redux](https://redux.js.org/).

 ## Prerequisites

 As of the time of this publication, Node >= 14.0.0 and npm >= 5.6 are required for Create React App.
-You can check for the latest required versions at https://reactjs.org/docs/create-a-new-react-app.html.
+You can check for the latest required versions at [https://reactjs.org/docs/create-a-new-react-app.html](https://reactjs.org/docs/create-a-new-react-app.html).

 **NOTE:** Redux also recommends you install the [Chrome React DevTools Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).